laazndev/bot_profile/README.md

-# IoB Bot Profile Ontology — Reproducibility Package
+# IoB Bot Profile Ontology : Reproducibility Package

 Companion repository for:

 > "Internet of Bots: Toward a Bot Profile-Centric Ecosystem for Digital Services"
-> IEEE Access (2nd revision)

 ---